flutter/website/src/docs/cookbook/persistence/key-value.md

   title: Reading and Writing Files
   path: /docs/cookbook/persistence/reading-writing-files
 next:
-  title: An introduction to integration testing
+  title: Play and pause a video
-  path: /docs/cookbook/testing/integration/introduction
+  path: /docs/cookbook/plugins/play-video
 ---

 If you have a relatively small collection of key-values that you'd like